hardrock100/hardrock100.github.io/docs/runners_manual_2021/course/course_description.md

 ### [Cunningham Gulch Aid Station](https://goo.gl/maps/2Gz1D5rsuK1CKX8s7) - Mile 9.3 - 10,380'

-The aid station is located by the horse corrals on the south side of the road.
 Proceed south on CR4 0.2 mile, look (!) for a single track trail on the left and begin climbing to Green Mountain.
 Note that there can be large herds of sheep grazing in Green Mountain Basin.
 Guard dogs may be present and aggressive.
 Do your best to go well around the sheep and dogs.

 #### Climb #2 - Green Mountain/Stony Pass Ridge - Mile 12.2 - 12,980'